ebuchman/blog/content/posts/coins-history.md

 control over their coinage that they began a program of coinage renewal, the _renovatio monetae_.[^renovatio] Every some years, the entire coinage was recalled and re-minted.
 The king collected a tax from the re-minting, and the old coinage was demonetized.
-This practice would be later mimicked in eastern Europe.
+This practice had the dual effect of restoring the coinage and raising revenues for the king, and would be later mimicked in eastern Europe.

 By the early 11th c in England and Germany, everyone is using coins.[^everyone-coins] There is an urban renaissance.[^urban-renaissance] Some